Google Pixel 8a vs TCL 50 XL 5G

 Frequently Asked Questions

-Google Pixel 8a excels if you value unmatched 7-year software support commitment in the mid-range segment.
-TCL 50 XL 5G is better if you prioritize huge 6.78-inch fhd+ 120hz display is rare for this price.
-Pick based on your budget and daily use.
+Google Pixel 8a is the better choice if you prioritize unmatched 7-year software support commitment in the mid-range segment.
+TCL 50 XL 5G wins if you value huge 6.78-inch fhd+ 120hz display is rare for this price.
+Both are rated highly (4.4★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure